-Epilobium hirsutum, Great Willow-herb, Apple pie,
+Epilobium hirsutum, Great Willow-herb, Son-before-the-Father,

 Scientific name: Epilobium hirsutum L.